In India, they would take away my passport for criticizing the system, says the Indian director Apoorva Satish

 Into what trouble?
 Would you face jail time?

 There is a line in the film where a mother says to her daughter: “Do you know how lucky you are to have been born a woman?”
-I feel a great irony in that.
+I sense a great irony in that.

 I think that mother believes that.
 It is also shown in the scene where the girl asks her mother what she is going through.
 Her mother replies: Just sleep, it will pass.
 This is the attitude of women.
 Also in the film, the mother, when she is menstruating, tells her daughter that she was bitten by a dog.
 This is what my mom actually experienced, she had no idea her mom was on her period or what it meant.
 In India, when a woman is menstruating, she is not allowed to touch anything common for the first four days.
 She is not allowed in common rooms because she is considered unclean.
 My parents are progressive, so we didn’t follow this rule, but I know several families in the area who still do it today.